Projects underway and a vision for the future

 Thanks to the climatic conditions in Thailand, a large number of functions can be accommodated outside air-conditioned areas and placed under a roof that merely offers protection against sun and rain.

+Below the roof is the completely glazed terminal building.
+From this building the gates are reached via "concourses" consisting of a system of flattened tubes that are 59.5m wide and have a total length of 3500m.
 These concourses consist of a system of three-dimensional triple-flange lattice beams, which carry PTFE-coated glass-fibre fabric roof skins and glazed side panels.
 The coatings and combinations of materials specially developed for this project make it possible to maintain moderate temperatures and low noise levels without having recourse to conventional air-conditioning and sound insulation.
+Tokyo Station YAESU Redevelopment

 In Murphy-Jahn's first production in Japan, the redevelopment project of Tokyo Station Yaesu, WSI is taking on roof structure, which consists of the lower levels of the membrane structure.
 This roof, 300-meters long with an average width of 25-meters, presented us with a high degree of architectural challenge.
 A sandwich membrane structure with a lightweight and highly durable titanium coating was employed as the material.